-IDC's Software-Defined Converged and Hyperconverged Infrastructure service provides coverage of developing technologies, use cases, emerging vendors, business models, buyer case studies, and market estimates for software-defined infrastructure (SDI).
+IDC's Converged, Hyperconverged and Composable Infrastructure service provides coverage of developing technologies, use cases, emerging vendors, business models, buyer case studies, and market estimates for software-defined infrastructure (SDI).
 SDI is made up of three key submarkets: software-defined compute (including virtualization and containerization), software-defined storage (which includes block, file, object, and hyperconverged), and software-defined networking.
 This service is also a companion for IDC's Quarterly Converged Systems and Semiannual Software-Defined Infrastructure Software Trackers.
 The demand for software-defined and converged systems (including integrated infrastructure, hyperconverged, and composable infrastructure) is being driven by strong demand from both enterprises and cloud providers of all sizes.
 Clients will benefit from a comprehensive and holistic view of these composite markets.

 Markets and Subjects Analyzed

 - Converged infrastructure (CI) primary market segments: integrated and hyperconverged (II/HCI) infrastructure and composable infrastructure (CDI)

 - Software-defined infrastructure systems, platforms, and enabling technologies including server-based storage (SBS)

 - Software-Defined Infrastructure Systems, Platforms, and Enabling Technologies Market Trends and Outlook

 - Converged Infrastructure Market Trends and Outlook, including Integrated Infrastructure (II) and Hyperconverged Infrastructure (HCI)

 - Composable Infrastructure (CDI) Market Trends and Outlook, including the use of Function-Offload Accelerators (SmartNICs)

 - Use of SDI, CI and HCI, and CDI systems for Building Dedicated and Shared Cloud Infrastructure